Skip to main content

 • Chinese companies own 21% of EDP and 25% of REN, the power and gas transmission company.

-• Energy prices are close to the EU average.
+• Electricity and gas prices are around 20 to 30% below the EU average.

 • Portugal aims to strengthen its electricity grid to integrate more renewables (hydro and wind in the north and solar in the south).

-• Portugal agreed with Spain and France to build a new underwater gas pipeline project between Barcelona and Marseille as a future green H2 corridor.
+• Portugal, Spain, France, and Germany aim to build a new underwater gas pipeline between Barcelona and Marseille as a future green H2 corridor.

 annual reduction in CO2 emissions since 2017